Location: Unnamed Road, Hurghada, Red Sea Governorate, Egypt

 Room and Board Arrangements:

-Accommodation on the first and last two nights will be in a hotel in Hurghada.
-During the expedition, we will spend 7 nights on board the Royal Evolution liveaboard vessel.
-The Royal Evolution is a luxurious and spacious boat measuring 39 meters in length.
+Accommodation on the first night will be in a hotel in Hurghada or Port Ghalib.
+During the expedition, we will spend 14 nights on board the Red Sea Explorer liveaboard vessel.
+The Red Sea Explorer is a luxurious and spacious boat measuring 43 meters in length.
 Its steel hull makes it a very stable vessel.
 Staterooms are spacious and each has its own bathroom.
 The boat features two sun decks, a large common area with TV, and a spacious dive deck.
-The staff on board is very friendly and helpful.
+The staff on board is very friendly, helpful, and safety-oriented.
 Wifi is available on some days of the trip, when we are within reach of a cellular network.
 We believe that good food is key to a successful and productive project.
-Food and drinks will be provided for the duration of the project.
-When in Hurghada, we will be going out to dinner or enjoy the hotel’s all-inclusive meals.
-On board the Royal Evolution, food is amazing.
+Food and drinks will be provided for the duration of the trip.
+When in Hurghada, we will be going out to dinner or enjoy the hotel’s meals.
+On board the Red Sea Explorer, food is amazing.
 Three delicious meals will be served each day, with plenty of snacks in between.
 Meals on board usually consist of meat and fish, rice, potatoes, pasta, vegetables, salads, and delicious desserts!
 There are plenty of vegetarian options too.
-The total course fee is USD 2,900.
-This includes: - Liveaboard dive trip - 3 nights hotel accommodation in Hurghada - Food and drinks based on three meals per day - Airport transfers - Full dive equipment rental - Presentations and workshops - Day trip to Luxor - Fuel surcharges - Port fees
+The total course fee is USD 4,550.
+This includes: 14 nights liveaboard dive trip; 1 night hotel accommodation in Hurghada or Port Ghalib; food and drinks based on three meals per day; airport transfers; presentations and workshops; all diving activities; nitrox fills; port fees, marine park fees, fuel surcharges

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.